SEND stands for Special Educational Needs and Disabilities. The Code of Practice states that:

 Stockton Borough Council provides a Local Offer which can be used to find support.
 They also offer the SENDIASS service, which provide support and advice for parents of children with SEND.

 The class teacher is the first point of contact to discuss your child’s needs.
-The SENDCO (Mrs Richardson) can also be contacted via the school telephone number 01642676768 for further discussion and support.
+The SENDCO (Miss Begley) can also be contacted via the school telephone number 01642676768 for further discussion and support.

 Village Primary School use a range of outside agencies to support your child.
 You will always be asked to give consent before any assessment or work takes place.
 Some of the agencies used include: